Kosikowski/swifty-llama/API_REVIEW.md

 ## Overview

-This document provides a comprehensive review of the llama.cpp C API from the xcframework and compares it with our Swift wrapper implementation to identify what has been ported and what might be missing.
+This document provides a detailed review of the llama.cpp C API from the xcframework and compares it with our Swift wrapper implementation to identify what has been ported and what might be missing.

 ## ⚠️ Deprecated Methods and Parameters